LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/11.2-AWS-Deployments/readme.md

 EC2 stands for Elastic compute Version 2.

-1. `Elastic` - Can increase/decrease the size of the machine
+1. `Elastic` - Can increase/decrease the size of the machine, i.e a computer with flexible specifications
 2. `Compute` - It is a machine
 3. `2` - It is the second version of the machine